-For me, one of the most important values I am passionate about passing onto Ripley is one of compassion.
+For me, one of the most important values I am passionate about passing onto my kids is compassion.
 I have had a lot of challenges in my life and it is difficult to write about or share openly as it can be confronting.
 I’ve found that we as humans are deeply affected by poor relationships and/or difficult relationships in their lives.
 It’s challenging as a teenager or young adult to understand what is happening around us, and how these relationships might influence our lives and our own choices.

-But knowing who we are and understanding how our environment, family, schooling and relationships affect us is critical to happiness and to making the right choices.
+But knowing who we are and understanding how our environment, family, schooling and relationships affect us is critical to happiness and to make the smart choices.
 Sometimes our lives may lead us in the wrong direction because we are not aware of how much we are guided by others.
 In many ways, other people such as family, friends or colleagues may be trying to exert influence in a positive way, genuinely believing their attitudes and values are the right ones.
 However, sometimes when we have not had the opportunity to gaze inwardly and reflect on who we are, we may be influenced by others, and find ourselves living a life that we had not planned.

 A few years ago, this is where I found myself.
 Consumed by work and career, and believing a corporate career was the only answer.
 I believed money and investing in property to become wealthy were imperative.
 I believed I SHOULD do certain things in life because not only was I expected to but that it would mean I would be accepted and valued.